wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======

-- I joined the AI lab of Bytedance, Singapore on 8th August 2021.
+- I joined the AI lab of Bytedance, Singapore on 8th March 2021.

 - The paper titled "Causal Modeling with Stochastic Confounders" is accepted by AISTATS 2021!